 The sleek, smooth finishes on the natural wood and stone of this fireplace and the soft, neutral color scheme gives it a clean, contemporary look; hallmarks of minimalist style decorating aimed at conveying sophistication.

-For the flooring, install 12 inch square, honey oak parquet wood tiles, on the diagonal from the corner of the room.
+For the flooring, install 12 inch square, parquet wood tiles, on the diagonal from the corner of the room.
 Consider adding some wood ceiling beams or, if possible, install a skylight to brighten the area with natural light and impart a feeling of being outdoors.

 However, be careful not to overdo it.
 Too much additional décor will distract and lessen the impact of the centerpiece.
 Keep it simple, natural and uncluttered.